CAIP-358: Universal Payment Request Method

 Rationale

 This specification evolved through multiple iterations to address fundamental usability issues in cryptocurrency payment flows.
-Initial exploration began as a CAIP alternative to EIP-681/Solana Pay, but analysis of existing payment service provider (PSP) implementations revealed significant friction in current user experiences.
+Initial exploration began as a CAIP alternative to ERC-681/Solana Pay, but analysis of existing payment service provider (PSP) implementations revealed significant friction in current user experiences.

 Existing cryptocurrency payment flows typically require users to:

-- Select a token type
+- Select a token

-- Choose a blockchain network
+- Choose a chain

 - Wait for address/QR code generation